cnorthwood/ternip/README.txt

         Complex rules are Python files which contain a class called 'rule' which is instantiated.
 These classes must implement an interface depending on which type of rule it is.

+        Rule regular expressions undertake some preprocessing.
+Apart from when specified using the 'Tokenise' option on normalisation rules, sentences are converted into the form <token~pos><token~pos> with no spaces, so this is what the rules are matched against.
+Additionally, < and >, which indicate token boundaries are preprocessed and the token open bracket must be at the same parenthesis nesting level as the closing one.

+        For example,

+            <hello~.+>(<world~.+>)? is valid
+            <hello(~.+><world)?~.+> is not, and will not match as expected

+        Finally, the quantifiers + and ? on the matching character . will not match across token boundaries, apart from if matching Deliminated number word sequences (i.e., NUM_START.+NUM_END).

+        When number delimination is enabled, then sequences of number words will be surrounded with NUM_START and NUM_END, and of ordinal sequences with NUM_ORD_START and NUM_ORD_END, e.g.,

+            NUM_START<twenty~CD><four~CD>NUM_END
+            NUM_ORD_START<sixty~CD><seventh~CD>NUM_END

+        Additionally, in regular expressions, the following words will be replaced with predefined regular expression groups:

+          * $ORDINAL_WORDS: which consist of word forms of ordinal values,
+          * $ORDINAL_NUMS: the number forms (including suffixes) of ordinal values,
+          * $DAYS: day names
+          * $MONTHS: month names
+          * $MONTH_ABBRS: three-letter abbreviations of month names
+          * $RELATIVE_DAYS: relative expressions referring to days
+          * $DAY_HOLIDAYS: holidays that have "day" in the name
+          * $NTH_DOW_HOLIDAYS: holidays which always appear on a particular day in the nth week of a given month
+          * $FIXED_HOLIDAYS: holidays which have a fixed date (including token boundaries)
+          * $LUNAR_HOLIDAYS: holidays which are relative to Easter (including token boundaries)

+        When dealing with guard regular expressions, if the first character of the regular expression is a !, this makes the regular expression negative - the rule will only execute if that regular expression does not match.

         Rule Blocks